raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step08.md

 Now it is time for you to design a chassis for your robot buggy and make sure all the components fit:

 + Try to find a container that you can use for the prototype of the chassis
-+ If you have a container, check that all the components will fit using the actual components or by mapping them out on paper
++ If you have a container, check that all the components will fit using the actual components, or by mapping them out on paper
-+ Check that there is a bit of extra room for the components to account for things like wiring
++ Check that there is a bit of extra room around the components to account for things like wiring

 **What type of container have you used for your chassis?
 What material is it made out of?**